gardener/sow/README.md

 </p>

 The dependencies are also used to determine the appropriate deployment and deletion order for the components of an installation source.

-An _installation source_ is a set of components bundled in a dedcated filesytem structure.
+An _installation source_ is a set of components bundled in a dedicated filesystem structure.
 This could, for example, be stored and versioned in source code management systems like _git_.
 The installation sources might be nested, this means an installation source may also include other installation sources.
 With git, this could be done using submodules.
 In any way the result is a closed filesystem structure containing the complete installation source.

 Finally a _landscape_ describes a concrete installation